liqd/adhocracy/docs/development/maintain_versions.rst

 Direct dependencies are manually tracked in setup.py.
 This should only include minimal versions if we know that we depend on a certain feature which was included in that version.
+And this should only include maximal versions if we know that the library breaks our code in a certain version.

 versions.cfg